 We are committed to recognizing superior talent and service, regardless of financial need, as we seek to assemble a student body that will benefit from and contribute to Dickinson’s distinctive characteristics—global engagement, hands-on learning, exploration of environmental sustainability and an outstanding network of accomplished alumni.
 All applicants, based upon credentials, are considered for Dickinson’s merit-based scholarships, which recognize top students in the incoming first-year class.
 Please note that while the Writing Supplement is optional for admission consideration, it is required for merit scholarship consideration.

 The John Dickinson, Benjamin Rush, John Montgomery and Founders scholarships are renewable for three additional years of full-time study, for a total of eight semesters, in residence at Dickinson or in a Dickinson study-abroad program.
 Scholarships will be renewed each year based on the recipient's continued enrollment and maintenance of at least a 3.0 cumulative GPA.
 Questions about scholarships should be directed to the Office of Admissions.

 $20,000 per year

 The John Dickinson Scholarship is worth $80,000 for eight semesters of full-time study at the college.
 It is Dickinson’s highest recognition for academic achievement and leadership.
 Recipients are top students in a challenging high-school curriculum, demonstrated through significant advanced coursework and most grades at the A (4.0) level.
-They have SAT scores of 1350+ (Critical Reading plus Math) or an ACT composite score of 31+ and show evidence of leadership in school or community activities.
+They have scores of 1350+ on the old SAT (Critical Reading plus Math), 1410+ on the redesigned SAT (Evidence Based Reading and Writing plus Math) or an ACT composite score of 30+, and show evidence of leadership in school or community activities.

 The Benjamin Rush Scholarship